 Dimensions of Quality in Business Education

-The IACBE has defined seventeen “Characteristics of Excellence in Business Education,” which have been identified by the IACBE as being important in demonstrating academic quality and operational effectiveness.
+The IACBE has defined eighteen “Characteristics of Excellence in Business Education,” which have been identified by the IACBE as being important in demonstrating academic quality and operational effectiveness.
 In addition, they have been shown to be elements of high-quality business programs and highly-performing academic business units regardless of the environmental settings in which they operate.

 These Characteristics of Excellence in Business Education serve as the basis for the IACBE’s Accreditation Principles – the assembly’s evaluation criteria for accreditation – with each principle being linked to one or more of the characteristics of excellence.

 The Characteristics of Excellence in Business Education

 The IACBE promotes and recognizes excellence in business education in institutions of higher education worldwide.
-Excellence in business education is multidimensional and may be interpreted in different ways depending on the educational, historical, cultural, legal/regulatory, and organizational environments in which the academic business unit operates.
+However, excellence in business education is multidimensional and may be interpreted in different ways depending on the educational, historical, cultural, legal/regulatory, and organizational environments in which the academic business unit operates.
 The IACBE recognizes and respects this fact, but however it is interpreted, excellence in business education normally exhibits the following common characteristics:

-- The academic business unit has a clearly defined mission and broad-based goals that are consistent with those of the institution.
+- The academic business unit has a clearly-defined mission and broad-based goals that are consistent with those of the institution of which it is a part.

-- The academic business unit strives for higher levels of overall performance consistent with its mission as reflected in its student learning outcomes, operational effectiveness, and the accomplishment of its mission and broad-based goals.
+- The academic business unit strives for higher levels of performance consistent with its mission as reflected in the student learning outcomes in its business programs, its operational effectiveness, and the accomplishment of its mission and broad-based goals.

-- The academic business unit engages in a strategic planning process that is driven by the approved mission and broad-based goals of the academic business unit, is consistent with the strategic planning process of the institution, and is in touch with the realities of business education and the marketplace.
+- The academic business unit engages in a strategic planning process that is driven by its mission and broad-based goals, is consistent with the mission of the institution of which it is a part, and incorporates processes for involving external stakeholders from business and industry.

-- The academic business unit has developed and implemented an outcomes assessment process that promotes continuous improvement in its business programs and its operations, and is linked to the strategic plans of both the academic business unit and the institution.
+- The academic business unit has developed and implemented an outcomes assessment process that promotes continuous improvement in its business programs, and is linked to the strategic plans of both the academic business unit and the institution of which it is a part.

 - The academic business unit develops students, both personally and professionally, into well-educated, ethical, and competent business professionals.